This satisfying, comforting soup delivers a big umami punch from miso and lots of good nutrition. Best served with good, chewy bread for dipping.

 - Sprinkle the soup with chopped cilantro and, if desired, add a little fresh ginger to the bowls.

 - Miso is a paste prepared from fermented soy beans.
 It is a staple in Japanese cooking used everywhere from soups to marinades.
 Red miso paste, used in this recipe, has more texture and a deeper flavor than mellower white miso paste.
 Do not add miso paste to the soup when it is still cooking or very hot.
-Heat will kill the beneficial bacteria in the paste.
+Heat will kill the live cultures in the paste that may provide health benefits.

 - The soup may not need any salt because miso paste is salty.